Seanmclem/ready-fields/README.md

 ### CheckboxGroupInput
-Takes 3 props; label, items, and setItems. items and setItems should be useState() states.
-Also, items must have a name and a selected value.
+Takes 3 props; items, setItems, and an optional label. items and setItems should be useState() states.
+Also, the items objects must each have a name and a selected value.
 ```jsx
 interface ItemsInterface {
     name: string;